siam3310/HSC-Notes-by-Siam/SUPABASE_SETUP.md

 ## 5. Non-Destructive Schema Update

-If you have existing data and want to update your schema to support both a PDF and multiple images without losing any data, **run the following safe script**.
-This is the recommended method.
+If you have existing data and want to update your schema, **run the following safe scripts**.

+### 5.1 Add PDF and Image Tables (if you haven't already)

+If you are on an older schema that only has a `pdf_url` column on the `notes` table, run this first.

 ```sql
 -- Step 1: Create the new 'note_pdfs' table if it doesn't exist.